picture of vegan bahn mi sandwich

 BANH MI SANDWICH

-A vegan version of the Vietnamese banh mi sandwich in a homemade fluffy pretzel twist baguette
+A delicious vegan version of the Vietnamese banh mi sandwich – one of my favourite breakfast ideas!

 Prep Time 10 minutes